 Micro Drip Irrigation kits

-A Drip irrigation system ise the ultimate time saver for watering indoor plants.
+A Drip irrigation systems are the ultimate time saver for watering indoor plants.
 Not to mention that its also a great solution for gardeners with several plants to care for while on vacation.

 Micro drip irrigation kits come with everything you need to water containers and hanging baskets as well.

 A good irrigation system should come with a timer, sprinklers, tubing and fittings and a pressure gauge.

 Drip irrigation systems control the water output.
 You can regulate it so that your plants aren’t over-watered.
 So besides being time savers a drip irrigation system for containers and hanging baskets also save money.

 Self Watering Planters

 Depending on the size of the reservoir, self watering planters can last several days, making them ideal to keep your plants alive while you are away from home.

 Some self watering planters use a wick that allows the thirsty plant to soak up the amount of water needed.
 Further preventing over watering.

 Hope this helps you save time & your garden when you’re on vacation or away from home.